arlandfran/h17ku/docs/testing.md

 **Python**

-Python code was validated along the way using [Pylint](https://pylint.org/) and enabling it in VS Code.
-[PEP8] online was also used http://pep8online.com/ for validation but due to the way circular imports work in Flask, some errors were left such as module level import not at top of file.
+Python code was linted along the way using [Pylint](https://pylint.org/) and enabling it in VS Code.
+[PEP8 online](http://pep8online.com/) was also used for validation but due to the way circular imports work in Flask, some errors were left unavoidable such as `module level import not at top of file`.

 ## User Story Testing